metamorph-inc/openmeta-mms/docs/source/reference_modeling/test_benches/testbench_basics.rst

 Bench.
 You can in turn create Parameters in the Test Bench itself and use these to drive the parameters of the *TopLevelSystemUnderTest*.

+.. _workflows:

 Workflows
 ---------

 A *Workflow* is an OpenMETA model object used to define steps necessary to properly run an analysis.
 These steps may include *Tasks* to call model *Interpreters* at the time of job creation, *Executions Tasks* to define scripts to be run at the time of job execution, or both.